 It is a highly competitive and tough environment

-Intelligence gives you insight into the market but how do you start?
-But it is easier said than done.
-When asking us to find intelligence on their competitors and markets, some of our clients struggle to determine what they really need.
-The problem is that the subject can be too vast, without the parameters needed to define the scope of the research.
-Because we want to build long term relationships – and because our researchers need clarity in their objectives – we suggest you consider this process next time you need some intelligence:
+The problem is that the subject can be too vast without the parameters needed to define the scope of the research it’s unlikely to be a successful exercise.
+Because we want to build long term relationships – and because our researchers need clarity in their objectives – we suggest considering following this process next time you need some intelligence:

 Define what you need to know and what you will do with the intelligence.

 Create an Intelligence Statement, which should be no more than two lines and ideally one sentence.

 Agree on a set of Key Intelligence Questions (and associated actions) which require answering.
 Any more than five and you should consider splitting the project in two.